-Vice President, Head of U.S. Medical
+Vice President, Head of U.S. Medical (Retired)

 Dr. Laura Bessen is Vice President, Head of U.S. Medical, Bristol-Myers Squibb where she is responsible for the successful launches of medicines and driving value creation and decision making within the U.S. Medical organization.
 Her career has spanned both industry and time as a practicing physician which brings a patient centered approach to her work.